JonTron: NormalBoots

 NormalBoots was created in late 2010 by Jafari and Austin "PeanutButterGamer" Hargrave to act as a hub where Jafari and Hargrave could post content and receive advertisement revenue.
 Soon after its creation, Indie Games Searchlight and Cold Morning joined the group.
 In June 2011, the YouTube channel Continue? joined, while in August of the same year, Underbelly joined.
 In October 2011, Cold Morning left, and in June 2012, Underbelly left.
-However shortly after each departure new YouTubers joined, with The Completionist joining in November 2011, and Did You Know Gaming? joining in July 2012.
-The site was closed down in November 2012, as Google's AdSense program offered better revenue options for the content creators.
-Normal Boots was relaunched on January 24, 2014, so that the members could upload videos that weren't "YouTube friendly".
+However shortly after each departure new YouTubers joined, with The Completionist joining in November 2011, and Did You Know Gaming?, joining in July 2012.
+The site was closed down in November 2012, as Google AdSense offered better revenue options for the content creators.

+NormalBoots was relaunched on January 24, 2014, so that the members could upload videos that weren't "YouTube-friendly".
 Jafari alongside the remaining members of NormalBoots, apart from Indie Games Searchlight, came back, with two new YouTubers joining, ProJared and Satchell Drakes.
 On May 17, 2017, the group announced that they were going to reconnect due to the creators drifting apart.
 A new YouTube channel was created to unite the creators.
 During this time Jafari decided to leave to focus on his own channel but would still remain as a founding member.